 In this paper, we have presented a novel HMD-based approach for AR guidance during 3D acquisition that helps ensure sufficient images are acquired for reconstruction coverage and quality.
-We have demonstrated several quality reconstructions generated from our acquisition approach, as well as a user study that reveals that novice participants using our method can achieve more complete reconstructions.
+We have demonstrated several quality reconstructions generated with our approach, as well as a user study that reveals that novice participants can achieve more complete reconstructions using our method.

-We are interested in the potential for expanding our guided acquisition to a multi-user approach, where multiple operators can simultaneously acquire a large environment in parallel [24].
+In future work we hope to compare against other existing approaches to acquisition guidance, such as sphere approximation, to determine which types of scenes most benefit from our geometry-based view generation.
+We are also interested in the potential for expanding our guided acquisition to a multi-user approach, where multiple operators can simultaneously acquire a large environment in parallel [25].
 By sharing a common coordinate system and tracking the position of other users, the workload of acquisition could be greatly parallelized.